eli64s/readme-ai/README.md

 >
 > Please review the following information before using *readme-ai*.
 >
-> 1. **Review Sensitive Information**: Before running <em>README-AI</em>, ensure all content in your repository is free of sensitive information. <em>README-AI</em> DOES NOT filter out sensitive data from your codebase, nor the generated README file. <em>README-AI</em> DOES NOT alter your codebase in any way, and it is your responsibility to review your codebase before generating a README file, as well as after before publishing it.
+> 1. **Review Sensitive Information**: Before running <em>readme-ai</em>, ensure all content in your repository is free of sensitive information.
+This tool does not remove sensitive data from your codebase, nor from the generated README file.
+Additionally, <em>readme-ai<em> does not alter your codebase, and its your responsibility to review your codebase before generating a README, as well as reviewing the generated README file before publishing it.
 >
 > 2. **API Usage Costs**: The OpenAI API is not free.
 You will be charged for each request made by <em>README-AI</em>.
 Costs can accumulate rapidly, so please monitor your API usage and associated costs by visiting the [OpenAI API Usage Dashboard](https://platform.openai.com/account/usage).
 >